Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 ## What's a real-world example where this is useful?

 A real-world example where this concept shows up is the library [Narwhals](github.com/narwhals-dev/narwhals).
-There, we find protocols `CompliantDataFrame` and `CompliantSeries` which are then implemented for different backends:
+There, we find protocols `CompliantDataFrame` and `CompliantSeries` which are implemented for different backends:

 - For PyArrow, there's `ArrowDataFrame` and `ArrowSeries`.
 - For Polars, there's `PolarsDataFrame` and `PolarsSeries`.
-- ...
+- Similarly, for other backends.

 Now, `CompliantDataFrame` has some methods which accept `CompliantSeries` as parameters, such as: